jblomo/datamining290/slides/2014-02-20-Decision-Trees.markdown

 ## Steps

-  + Process
   + to be able to classify data

 ---